awslabs/mountpoint-s3/doc/SEMANTICS.md

 * Mountpoint has the `--allow-overwrite` flag set and the file is opened in truncate mode (with the `O_TRUNC` flag)
 * Mountpoint has the `--incremental-upload` flag set and the file is opened in append mode (with the `O_APPEND` flag)

-A file can not have both reader(s) and a writer at the same time.
+A file can not have a reader and a writer file handle open at the same time, and attempting to do so will result in an `EPERM` error for the second `open` request.
+However, a file can have multiple reader file handles open concurrently for it.

 Both `open` and `openat` operations are supported. `close` is also supported to conclude use of the file handle.